-Lawyers for DivorcePaying the lawyers for divorce can be a financial hardship for many.
-Going through a divorce has its share of stress on your finances.
-You may be wondering if there is any way you can get your former spouse to pay for attorney fees instead of having to pay for them yourself.
-Of course, your former spouse may tell you there is no way he or she is covering the bills.
-But, what does the law say?
+Lawyers for DivorcePaying the lawyers for a divorce can be a financial hardship for many.
+Going through a divorce can have a significant impact on your finances.
+You may be wondering if there is any way to get your former spouse to pay for attorney fees instead of having to pay them yourself.
+Of course, your former spouse may tell you that there is no way they can cover the bills.
+But what does the law say?

 Here’s what you can expect when it comes to the payment for lawyers for divorce: